 1. Sushi Tokyo Ten

-Sushi Tokyo Ten has an omakase concept which means you let your chef decide which ingredients and method to use to prepare your food.
-The Japanese word "omakase" means “I leave it to you,” and it is a fine tradition of mutual trust between the chef and customer, wherein chefs get to express creative freedom and customers experience a memorable and highly personalized dining experience.
+Sushi Tokyo Ten has an omakase concept, which means you let your chef decide which ingredients and methods to use to prepare your food.
+The Japanese word "omakase" means “I leave it to you."
+It's a fine tradition of mutual trust between the chef and the customer.
+Chefs express creative freedom, and customers experience a memorable and highly personalized dining experience.

-The restaurant offers just one breakfast menu from 7:00 AM to 10:00 AM for only 1,620 yen!

-Their breakfast dish is called bara chirashi and consists of roughly 10 various ingredients mixed on top of a rice bowl.
-The ingredients vary from day to day depending on the season and availability which means that you get only the freshest ingredients.
+The restaurant offers just one breakfast option from 7:00 to 10:00 for only ¥1,620.
+This dish is called bara chirashi and consists of roughly 10 various ingredients mixed on top of a rice bowl.
+The ingredients vary daily depending on the season and availability, so you get only the freshest ingredients.
 Imagine pieces of fatty tuna, creamy sea urchin, and refreshing cucumbers mixed with plenty of salmon roe on a flavorful some rice.

 In case you are not familiar with tsume, it is an umami-rich, thickened sweet sauce made from boiling conger eel, so even just a spoonful of the breakfast rice is enough to make you feel satisfied!
-10/10 would say that this is the best traditional Japanese breakfast in Shinjuku.

 2. BOUL’ANGE (Eggslut / Luke’s Lobster)